 Ultrasound guided peripheral joint injections

-As of July 12, 2018, Dr. Quirolgico reported no financial interest relationships with healthcare industry.
+As of November 18, 2019, Dr. Quirolgico reported no relationships with healthcare industry.

 BS, Natural Science/Dance, Muhlenberg College Allentown, PA, May 2008